-Report incident/website to an e-Safety Leader, a Vice-Principal, a Principal or the Trust COO.
+Report incident/website to a Vice-Principal, a Principal or the Trust COO.
 Incident logged and technical team informed to update filtering service.

 B. An inappropriate website is accessed deliberately:

 Ensure that no one else can access the material (switch off the display/remove the tablet) If possible, preserve any evidence.